privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'class'             => 'privacyidea:PrivacyideaAuthProc',

         /**
          * Enter the URL to your privacyIDEA instance.
-         * Required.
+Required.
          */
         'privacyideaServerURL' => 'https://your.privacyidea.server',

         /**
-         * Enter the realm, where your users are stored.
-         * Optional.
+        * Optionally set the privacyidea realm.
         */
-        'realm'             => 'realm1',
+        'realm' => '',

         /**
          * The uidKey is the username's attribute key.